bmurrtech/how-to-homelab/how-to_flux_proxmox_node.md

 1. Once the FluxNode is fully up and running, your public IP address to your new FluxNode will be listed.
 Copy this and paste it in: ZelCore > Portfolio > Wallet > Flux > Details > FluxNodes > Dropdown arrow > Edit > IP (paste it in this field).

 1. In your ZelCore wallet, you now need start/enable your FluxNode: ZelCore > Portfolio > Wallet > Flux > Details > FluxNodes > Dropdown arrow > Start.
-1. Lastly, if you wish to access your FluxNode via Cockpit while you are away from you local network, you must enable port 9090 through the firewall.
-To do this enter:
+1. Lastly, if you wish to access your FluxNode via Cockpit while you are away from you local network, you must enable port `9090` through your firewall (you will also need to allow traffic by port forwarding on your router) .
+To add a `ufw` allow, enter:

 `sudo ufw status` (you should not see port 9090 listed)